entracloud/Duarcade/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for the full license text.